 The Company recognizes interest and penalties accrued on any unrecognized tax benefits as a component of its provision for income taxes.
-As of January 1, 2010, the Company had no accrual for payment of interest and penalties related to unrecognized tax benefits, nor were any amounts for interest or penalties recognized during the six months ended June 30, 2010.
+As of January 1, 2010, the Company had no accrual for payment of interest and penalties related to unrecognized tax benefits, nor were any amounts for interest or penalties recognized during the nine months ended September 30, 2010.

 Although the Company files U.S. federal, various state, and foreign tax returns, the Company's only major tax jurisdictions are the United States, California and New Jersey.
+The Company's income tax return for the year ended December 31, 2007 is currently under examination by the California Franchise Tax Board.
+The Company's income tax returns for the years ended December 31, 2007 and 2008 are currently under examination by the Internal Revenue Service.
+Because the Company used net operating loss carryforwards and other tax attributes to offset its taxable income on its 2007 income tax returns for U.S. Federal and California, such attributes can be adjusted by these taxing authorities until the status closes on the year in which such attributes were utilized.
 Tax years 1991 to 2009 remain subject to examination by the appropriate governmental agencies due to tax loss carryovers from those years.

-11. NET INCOME (LOSS) PER SHARE
+12. NET INCOME (LOSS) PER SHARE